Tuition fees and enrolment

 Payment after enrolment

-Once you’re an enrolled student, you can make tuition fee payments in the ‘my Finance’ section of your UAL Portal.
-The payment will be processed by a platform called Flywire.
+Once you’re an enrolled student, you can make tuition fee payments in the ‘my Finance’ section of your UAL Portal using our payment processing partner called Flywire.

 Payment after you have finished your studies